 - While many successful theses in Anthropology and Sociology are rooted in ethnographic fieldwork, there are many research methods that are equally legitimate and supported by the department, including (but not limited to) archival research, oral history interviewing, and document, media, and discourse analysis.

 - The benefits of writing a thesis are derived from the writing, not from the honors that might be awarded as a result.
 Examine your motivation for writing a thesis.
 It is best to embark on this sort of project because the project itself challenges you, not because you want to add a line to your resume.

 - Be aware, too, that simply finishing a thesis doesn’t mean it will automatically be awarded Honors.
 The standard for Honors in this department is high, and not all efforts are awarded Honors.
 Students whose theses were not awarded Honors nonetheless have found the experience of writing a thesis a valuable and rewarding one.
 Even if you are not awarded Honors, you will receive full course credit for the work you do.

 - Start early!
-Remember that you must consult members of the department faculty early enough to find someone who will work with you to develop a proposal before the end of reading period in the Spring before your senior year.
-If you are studying abroad during junior year, you should write to the department chair or to your potential thesis advisor to make appropriate arrangements.
+Remember that you must consult members of the department faculty early enough to find someone who will work with you to develop a proposal before the end of reading period in the spring before your senior year.
+If you are studying abroad during your junior year, you will still need to keep track of deadlines and work with your advisor at Williams to develop your proposal.

 - Make full use of the resources at your disposal.
 Consult frequently with your advisor, but make as much use as you can of other members of the department.
 Remember, it is the department as a whole that approves your proposal.